 The bottle will still be confiscated because it is greater than 3.4oz/100ml and contains liquid inside it.

-Can You Bring Creatine on a Plane?
+You Can Bring Creatine

 According to TSA regulations, you can bring creatine on a plane in both your carry on and checked bags, though will require additional screening if packed in a container larger than 12oz/350ml.